ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 • Send a test message to your phone number or a colleague’s to check how the content looks in the WhatsApp app.

-• Use profile attributes to ensure that personalized values are populated correctly (e.g., name, booking link).
+• Use profile attributes to ensure that personalised values are populated correctly (e.g., name, booking link).

 • Check that dynamic links are functional.